 When it comes to health trends, we’ve seen a few things come and go.
-Soy has always been one of those foods that finds reinvention in health food industry, repeatedly bringing up the same controversy that surrounds it.
+Soy has always been one of those foods that finds reinvention in the health food industry, repeatedly bringing up the same controversy that surrounds it.
 Is soy healthy?
 What are the side-effects of consuming soy, if any?
 Does consuming soy increase estrogen levels?

-It is important to have healthy levels of estrogen in both males and females (1,2).
+It’s important to have healthy levels of estrogen in both males and females (1,2).
 In women, estrogen is especially important to menstrual cycling, pregnancy, bone health, cholesterol levels, and more.
 In men, estrogen regulates reproductive function by aiding in libido and spermatogenesis (4).

-When it comes to the endocrine system, maintaining balance is key.
-So you can see why the potential of soy increasing estrogen levels could lead to major issues and why consumers need to be aware of the risks – if there are any.
+The endocrine system is a delicate flower.
+So you can see why increasing estrogen levels could lead to major issues and why consumers must know the risks.

 In fact, this is true for all soy products.
 All soy products contain phytoestrogens, specifically a kind called isoflavones.
 Phytoestrogens are weak estrogen agonists, however some are also antagonists (4).
 This means that phytoestrogens in general aren’t thought to specifically increase or decrease estrogen, but overall have a balancing effect towards estrogen.